AmarTabakovic/AmarTabakovic-Hugo/content/blog/hugo-dark-theme/index.md

 date: 2021-03-21T22:17:02+01:00
 draft: false
 description: "My implementation of a dark mode in Hugo."
-author: Amar Tabakovic
+author: "Amar Tabakovic"
-categories: ["Web"]
+categories:
+- "Web"
-keywords: ["hugo", "dark"]
+keywords:
+- "hugo"
+- "dark"
 ---

 Not too long ago, I developed my personal website using the static site generator [Hugo](https://gohugo.io/).
 While coming up with designs for this website, I was plagued with the choice of implementing it in either a light theme or a dark theme.
 I liked both variants, so I was very indecisive until I came up with an idea: